How it all began

 As numerous collaborators exchanged ideas and found common ground in a shared vision of cultural democracy and social change, the Center for Digital Storytelling partnership took shape.
 Dana Atchley, a media producer and interdisciplinary artist, had developed NEXT EXIT, a multimedia autobiography.
 Among others, he attracted local theater producer Joe Lambert as a collaborator in producing the piece.
 Together they discovered that people with little or no prior experience in multimedia could produce powerful personal stories with the new technology.
 In 1994, Joe and Dana, along with Nina Mullen, founded the San Francisco Digital Media Center.
 Over the next several years, the group refined a curriculum that became the basis for community workshops to teach digital storytelling skills.

 In 1998, the San Francisco Center for Digital Media moved to Berkeley and became the Center for Digital Storytelling.
-Since then, the Center has worked with nearly a thousand organizations around the world and trained more than fifteen thousand people in hundreds of workshops to share stories from their lives.
-Through its wide-ranging work, the Center has transformed the way that community activists, educators, health and human services agencies, business professionals, and artists think about the power of personal voice in creating change.
+Since then, the Center for Digital Storytelling has worked with nearly a thousand organizations around the world and trained more than fifteen thousand people in hundreds of workshops to share stories from their lives.
+Through its wide-ranging work, the Center for Digital Storytelling has transformed the way that community activists, educators, health and human services agencies, business professionals, and artists think about the power of personal voice in creating change.

 In Memory of Dana Atchely

-Dana Atchley's pioneering work as a media artist, video producer, and performer was the principle inspiration for the Center’s work in digital storytelling.
+Dana Atchley's pioneering work as a media artist, video producer, and performer was the principle inspiration for the Center for Digital Storytelling's inception.
 Executive Director Joe Lambert worked with Dana for several years on the development of NEXT EXIT.

 Dana passed away December 13, 2000 due to complications following a bone marrow transplant.
 A number of his friends and family created stories in his honor for an online memorial at nextexit.com.